 According to Elevate, Americans with low credit scores can afford about a $1,400 expense, which equates to more than the cost of replacing a water heater ($950) but way less than the cost of a typical transmission for a car ($2,800).
 Americans with higher credit scores can afford up to a $2,900 expense.

 Elevate says nonprime Americans get hit with unexpected expenses more often.
 More than half — 53 percent — have three or more financial surprises a year.
 Only 28 percent of prime Americans have the same amount of financial surprises.

 “The financial fragility of nonprime Americans is not a simple problem,” says Jonathan Walker, executive director of Elevate’s Center for the New Middle Class.
 “Deep understanding is required to find solutions that will be constructive and sustainable.”

 Most of us, regardless of credit score, aren’t ready for an emergency.
 Nearly 40 percent of us would turn to credit cards in the event of an accident, layoff, car repair, or another emergency.
-Those credit card transactions matter: the lower your credit score, the higher your APR, which means the monthly fee on top of your regular credit card payment is even higher.
+And those credit card transactions matter.
+The lower your credit score, the higher your APR, which means the monthly fee on top of your regular credit card payment is even higher.